There is a perception out there that vaccines saved us from the deadly diseases of the 19th and 20th centuries. But did they?

 These factors lowered the number of polio cases significantly, making it look like the vaccine was very successful.
 We should also note the book ‘Silent Spring’, which was influencial in DDT use in agriculture being banned, came out in 1962.

 Note – Australian nurse Sister Kenny successfully treated polio paralysis of limbs with hot packs, massage and gentle movement, instead of with long-term immobilisation, cutting tendons, painful electric treatment and braces.

 This earned her condemnation by the medical establishment and gratititude from the people she helped recover.
 Sources

 An Australian outback doctor, Dr. Archie Kalokerinos, who visited polio victims on farms, noticed children played in drums of “cottonfield spray”.

-Doctors at the time were enthusiastic, and pushed for laws making vaccination mandatory, but we should note they were making good money from it, and they were the same generation of doctors who refused to wash their hands between autopsies and internal examinations in women in birthing hospitals, believing a gentleman’s hands could not spread disease (the idea of germs was not promoted by Louis Pasteur till the 1860s).
+Doctors at the time were enthusiastic, and pushed for laws making vaccination mandatory, in 1853 and 1868 in England.
+But we should note they were making good money from it, and they were the same generation of doctors who refused to wash their hands between autopsies and internal examinations in women in birthing hospitals, causing high childbirth death rates, believing a gentleman’s hands could not spread disease (the idea that germs caused disease was not promoted by Louis Pasteur till the 1860s, and there was resistance to it by doctors).
 See Semmelweis reflex.

 The following figure shows England and Wales smallpox and scarlet fever deaths 1838 to 1922 (sources below).
 Note – there was no vaccine for scarlet fever, but it declined dramatically anyway (and the bacterium causes strep throat today), suggesting smallpox declined by itself as living and working conditions improved.